fazzy12/codewars-solutions/README.md

 * License

 ## Introduction
-Codewars is a great platform for improving one's coding skills and problem-solving abilities.
+Codewar is a great platform for improving one's coding skills and problem-solving abilities.
 It offers a wide range of challenges in various programming languages, allowing users to test their skills and learn new concepts.

 I have found Codewars to be a valuable resource in my own coding journey, and I have enjoyed solving many of the kata on the website.
 This repository is a collection of my solutions to some of the kata that I have completed.